Community Transit: Services

-Commuter bus routes to Boeing in Everett, Downtown Seattle and Northgate Station generally originate at one of the 24 Community Transit park and rides and transit centers located throughout Snohomish County, with a total capacity of 8,500 automobiles and 172 bicycles.
+Buses serve 22 park and rides and transit centers located throughout Snohomish County with a combined capacity of 7,457 vehicles and 175 vehicles.
 The largest facilities, primarily located in southwest Snohomish County, include weatherproof bicycle lockers in addition to automobile parking.
 The majority of park and rides are owned by the Washington State Department of Transportation and maintained by Community Transit and other service providers.
+Until 2024, these park and ride lots were primarily used by peak-only commuter bus routes to Boeing in Everett, Downtown Seattle, and Northgate station.

 In addition to bus service, CT operates a vanpool program with a fleet of 366 vans originating from the Kasch Park operating base in Everett.
 The fleet comes in configurations with 7, 12, or 15 seats, with two special vans equipped with wheelchair lifts.
 Community Transit reports that there are 361 active vanpools using their service, providing 908,488 rides in 2015, the 12th largest vanpool program in the United States that year.
-CT leases vanpool lots, called "park and pool lots", from local churches and other private parties at 15 locations with a total capacity of 482 parking stalls.
+CT leases vanpool lots, called "park and pool lots", from local churches and other private parties at 14 locations in the county with a total capacity of 463 parking stalls.
+Dial-a-ride transportation (DART) service is also offered by Community Transit, contracted through Senior Services of Snohomish County since 1981.
+DART paratransit, operated by Transdev, is available for a set fare for qualifying customers within 0.75 mi of local CT routes during regular operating hours.
+As of 2024, CT has approximately 6,850 registered DART users and the system carries over 120,000 trips annually.